Is Virtual Therapy as Effective as In Person Therapy?

 Is virtual therapy as effective as in person therapy?

 Online therapy is proving to be just as effective as in-person therapy, and retention rates are also higher.
 Virtual therapy’s convenience, affordability, and accessibility seem to be the most influential factors for patients who opt to receive care online.

-Clear Recovery Center – Virtual IOP is an online, mental health intensive outpatient program from Clear Recovery Center that’s open to any California resident.
+Clear Behavioral Health – Virtual IOP is an online, mental health intensive outpatient program from Clear Behavioral Health that’s open to any California resident.
 We are skilled at treating individuals who are struggling with burnout, depression, anxiety, trauma, and grief, and who are also constrained by barriers and schedules preventing them from accessing in-person therapy and mental health services.